1.Information we collect and its use

 To provide our Service and make your user experience as enjoyable as possible, we’ll have to use some of the aforementioned info.

 2.Sharing your information

-We will not rent or sell your information into third parties outside Digitile and its group companies (including any parent, subsidiaries and affiliates) without your consent, except as noted in this Section 2:
+We will not rent or sell your information to third parties outside Digitile and its group companies (including any parent, subsidiaries, and affiliates) without your consent, except as noted in Section 2:

 We won’t share your personal information without your permission except as follows:

 2.1 Who we may share your information with: